-HIT CHANNEL EXCLUSIVE INTERVIEW: We talked to Bill Bruford, the legendary drummer of Yes, King Crimson, Genesis and Earthworks.
+HIT CHANNEL EXCLUSIVE INTERVIEW: July 2010.
+We talked to Bill Bruford, the legendary drummer of Yes, King Crimson, Genesis and Earthworks.
 There is no doubt that Bill Bruford is one of the greatest drummers in music history.
-This isn’t only my personal belief, but musicians like Danny Carey (Tool-drums), Chad Cromwell (Neil Young, Willie Nelson-drums) and Neil Murray (Whitesnake, Black Sabbath, Peter Green-bass) share the same thought.
+This isn’t only my personal belief, but musicians like Danny Carey (Tool-drums), Chad Cromwell (Neil Young, Willie Nelson-drums) and Neil Murray (Whitesnake, Black Sabbath, Peter Green-bass) share the same thought too.
 Bill spoke to us about his career, his successful autobiography and his views about today’s music.
 Read below a very sincere conversation:

 Your autobiography was released last year, a few months after your retirement.
 It was something you always wanted to do or it’s just the ending titles of your career?
 Is there any material you didn’t include in book for any reason?